 As you saw in part one of this series, there are a ton of terms, phrases, and things to know when it comes to real estate.
 So much, in fact, that what I thought would be a simple post actually turned into several, just so you’re not overwhelmed!

 While you don’t need to know every single real estate phrase on the planet, learning to speak the lingo can be a real help when you’re checking out listings, reviewing offers, and talking to your financial advisors.
-As an agent who prides myself on great communication, I’ll always make sure you understand what’s happening with the purchase or sale of your home – but if you need a refresher, well, read on!
+As an agent who prides herself on excellent communication, I’ll always make sure you understand what’s happening with the purchase or sale of your home – but if you need a refresher, well, read on!

 What’s a house deed?

 A huge deal!
 Forget handing over the keys – the deed is the document that legally transfers possession from a seller to a buyer.
 The deed shows you actually own the house.
 Without the deed, you have no legal proof that you are the home’s rightful owner.

 You should also be aware of the Chain of Titles.
 It is a chronological record of all of the owners of a property.
 Without this, there’s no guarantee that the person you bought the house from is even the complete owner.